geoflows/dclaw-apps/README.md

 ```
 matlab> addpath ../
 ```
-to get the local .m-files in the application directory correctly on your path.
+to get the local .m-files in the output's parent directory correctly on your path.
 (Matlab will add the absolute path for ../)
-* if you are using multiple versions of Clawpack (*eg.,* Clawpack 5.x or GeoClaw and D-Claw), you might want to look into the [environment modules]() package, which can dynamically change your environment variables (such as $PATH, $CLAW, $PYTHONPATH, $MATLABPATH) for your running shell, to make sure all paths are correct and compatible.
+* if you are using multiple versions of Clawpack (*eg.,* Clawpack 5.x or GeoClaw and D-Claw), you might want to use, if you don't already, the [environment modules](http://modules.sourceforge.net/) package, which can dynamically change your environment variables (such as $PATH, $CLAW, $PYTHONPATH, $MATLABPATH) for your running shell, to make sure all paths are correct and compatible.